gilbertchen/duplicacy/README.md

 ##License

 Duplicacy is free for personal use but any commercial use must be accompanied by a valid [subscription](https://duplicacy.com/buy.html).
-This rule applis to both the CLI and GUI versions.
+This applies to both the CLI and GUI versions.